antithesishq/glitch-grid/README.md

 ### Architecture

-The overall system is a distributed system which will remember the most recent positive integer sent to it by a client.
+This is a distributed system which will remember the most recent positive integer sent to it by a client.
 Clients talk to a mostly-stateless **control** server, which in turn will write to and read from one or more **vault** servers.
 Operations are only successful if *more than 50%* of vaults report success.
 The number stored in